 My first workbench, if you can call it that, was in fact the Black & Decker Workmate.
 Still have it today, although don't always use it as a proper workbench, more of a support for things like my home built router support.

-Folds flat for compact storage and easy transport.
+It's compact design when folded flat allows for compact storage and easy transport.